 If a child needs to take prescription medication four times a day, we will be glad to give a dose at lunchtime.
 If a doctor gives them something to be taken three times a day, a schedule of before school, after school, and at bedtime should be used.
 If some medicine needs to be taken at school, most pharmacies will divide the medicine into two different bottles so the original bottle can be taken to school.
-Please do not send medication in a baggie or envelope-it will not be given!
+Please do not send medication in a baggie or envelope.